EOCOnline/ArcTree/README.md

   em in 0.5 increments.
 - **Browse** button allows selecting a JSON file formatted as shown above.
 Upon being selected, any existing tree is cleared and rebuilt.
-- **URLs: Relative/Full** allows users to express whether their json file provides relative/incremental URLs or full/complete URLs.
-If changed, any existing tree is cleared and if a file has previously been selected, the tree is rebuilt.

 ## Formatting